recommenders-team/recommenders/SETUP.md

 ### Repository upload
 We need to zip and upload the repository to be used in Databricks, the steps are the following:
 * Clone Microsoft Recommenders repo in your local computer.
-* Zip the content inside the root folder:
+* Zip the contents inside the Recommenders folder (Azure Databricks requires compressed folders to have the .egg suffix, so we don't use the standard .zip):
 ```
 cd Recommenders
-zip -r Recommenders.zip .
+zip -r Recommenders.egg .
 ```
 * Once your cluster has started, go to the Databricks home workspace, then go to your user and press import.
 * In the next menu there is an option to import a library, it says: `To import a library, such as a jar or egg, click here`.
 Press click here.
 * Then, at the first drop-down menu, mark the option `Upload Python egg or PyPI`.
-* Then press on `Drop library egg here to upload` and select the the file `Recommenders.zip` you just created.
+* Then press on `Drop library egg here to upload` and select the the file `Recommenders.egg` you just created.
 * Then press `Create library`.
 This will upload the zip and make it available in your workspace.
 * Finally, in the next menu, attach the library to your cluster.